BTC415/Web-Scraping-Extension/README.md

 ## Features

 - **Scrape Data from React/Next.js Sites:** Extract information from dynamic web applications instantly.
 Analyze and explore it right in NextScraper.
-- **Export Data:** Export data from Next.js and React sites with ease.
+- **Export Data:** Export data from Next.js, React, and Redux sites with ease.
 Download JSON files in one click.
 - **Code Snippet Generator:** Save time by letting NextScraper create fast code snippets that allow you to scrape data _**without**_ loading a headless browser.

 ## Privacy